How Does LendingTree Get Paid?

 How to get started

-4. Enroll in a debt management program
+4. Enroll in a debt management plan

-Credit counseling agencies often offer debt management programs that consolidate monthly debt payments into a single installment, paid to the counselor who then distributes it to your creditors.
+Credit counseling agencies often offer debt management plans that consolidate monthly debt payments into a single installment, paid to the counselor who then distributes it to your creditors.
 The counselor works with your creditors to potentially lower interest rates and waive or reduce fees so you can get a better handle on your debt.

 Debt management programs typically last three to five years and aim to eliminate your debt.
-Note that these plans may have a startup and/or monthly fee, unless your household income falls below 150% of the poverty level.

 This may be a good option for those who: